 Skilled nursing facilities, commonly called nursing homes, have had a checkered past.
 Once cold and sterile, like hospitals, nursing homes were forever changed by an industry-wide reform in 2005.
 The reform called for facilities to embrace the comforts of home, adding carpet, trim, décor, living rooms and other features to make residents as comfortable as possible.
 Unfortunately, these nursing home myths still exist and the former hospital-like environment is the only impression they have of nursing homes, making the subject of transitioning into a home very difficult to discuss.
 At Mount Hope Nursing Center, we want our residents to be as comfortable as possible, and not just once they arrive.
 We’re here to help the transition to run smoothly, and that starts with a conversation.
 Here are a few common myths and facts about nursing homes to help ease the tension.

-Though nursing homes offer medical, rehabilitative and nursing care, they are very different from hospitals.
+Though nursing care facilities offer medical, rehabilitative and nursing care, they are very different from hospitals.
 In addition to the home-like atmosphere, these facilities offer activities that are physically, mentally and socially stimulating.
 Residents in nursing homes are encouraged to live active lives and socialize with each other throughout the day and at meal times, all while receiving the care that they need.

 2: I will never go home again once I enter a nursing home.

-Contrary to popular belief, many nursing home residents are admitted on a short-term basis, while recovering from an injury or an illness.
+Contrary to popular belief, many residents are admitted on a short-term basis, while recovering from an injury or an illness.
 In fact, one-in-four residents at skilled nursing centers stay for less than three months.
 For recovering residents or those in rehabilitative care, reaching a point where they are able to move home or to an assisted care facility is the staff’s goal.
 For long-term residents, visits home are encouraged as long as the resident’s health permits.
 Many skilled nursing care centers coordinate trips, as well.

 At Mount Hope Nursing Center, we like to take our residents on short trips, including treating them to a meal at Carriage Crossing in Yoder, Kansas every few weeks!